rinadelph/Agent-MCP/README.md

 - Operate autonomously without user intervention
 - Follow the worker protocol with task status tracking
 - Utilize memory for context retention across interactions
+- Proactively query the RAG system to understand the task context

+For best results, include the instructions from INSTRUCTIONS.md when initializing your agents.

 ### Dashboard